ashwinam/100-days-of-code/log.md

 **Today's Progress**: Today i solve some algorithmic questions (Reversing Numbers, Paliandrome)

 **Thoughts** when we go deep some problem and try to find solution on our own and keep debugging for our output it feels some next to the world.😊

+### Day 7: December 30, 2021 Thursday

+**Today's Progress**: Today i solve some algorithmic questions (Prime numbers)

+**Thoughts** Feeling sick thats why i m not do anything much(Excuse. excuse. excuse.) but the fact is i dont plan my day correctly. when we go deep some problem and try to find solution on our own and keep debugging for our output it feels some next to the world.😊